 For many, this is not their first crisis.

 Violent attacks have created new waves of displacement—creating an emergency call for even more resources in the area.
-Now, UNHCR is preparing for the worst in Iraq.
-Thousands of families in and around Mosul are fleeing the offensive taking place to recapture Iraq’s second city.
-Terrified, homeless and in need of food and water, families are fleeing with nothing but the clothes on their backs.
+With the conflict currently underway in the city of Mosul, UNHCR is preparing for the worst in Iraq.
+Hundreds of thousands of families in and around Mosul are fleeing the offensive taking place to recapture Iraq’s second city.
+Terrified, homeless, and in need of food and water, families are fleeing with nothing but the clothes on their backs.
 Many may even be forced into war torn Syria as refugees.

 UNHCR is on the ground responding to new arrivals.
 UNHCR plans to have a total of 11 camps fully accessible the coming weeks, in addition to the two camps already completed in Debaga to account for the influx of people fleeing Mosul.
 Rapid response efforts are underway, including the distribution of critical-relief items like blankets, clean drinking water, hygiene kits, sleeping mats and other basic items for survival.
 Tents and other vital supplies are being pre-positioned to aid swift distribution.

 UN High Commissioner for Refugees at Al-Khadra refugee camp, Iraq

 UNHCR is funded almost entirely by donations from individuals, corporations, and governments.
 When you support UNHCR’s projects such as the Iraq Emergency Project, you are contributing directly to providing emergency relief to the Iraqis who need it most.

 Your donations will help UNHCR provide safe shelter as well as basic survival items such as food, clean drinking water, and medical supplies to the hundreds of thousands of Iraqis driven out of their homes by conflict.